Wind and solar can’t build or sustain a modern society

 It all began in the

-The energy derived from coal and oil were immediate and greatly amplified human effort.
+The energy derived from coal and oil was immediate and greatly amplified human effort.

 This amplification or leveraging of human effort via affordable, reliable surplus energy - otherwise known as productivity - has been the key to wealth creation and rapid technological advancement.